avnishnp/RL_final_project/README.md

 ## Usage

-- Run the PPO.ipynb notebook to train and evaluate PPO on Atari Breakout and Pong.
+- Run the PPO.ipynb notebook to train PPO on Atari Breakout and Pong.
 - For A3C, go to the A3C/ folder and run Main_Script.py file.
 - If the user wants to modify the hyperparameters or training length, these are accessible through arguments.